domw30/typescript-todo/README.md

 Run 'yarn start' to kickoff build and visit http://localhost:3000.

-### To Test
+### End to End Testing

 Run 'yarn cypress open' to open cypress window.

-Select an option under integration tests e.g. 'init.spec.ts'.
+Select 'init.spec.ts' an option under integration tests.

 This opens http://localhost:3000 in the browser which records the tests.

+### Integration / Unit Testing

+Run 'yarn test'.

+In the terminal you will see a display of tests.

 ### User Stories